mmghannam/colgen2025/intro/README.md

 ### Outro
 If you've reached this far, congratulations!🎉
 By now, you should be able to create a basic model, query it, and alter SCIP's solving process.

+Checkout the next [section](modeling/README.md) to test your knowledge by solving multiple variants of the knapsack problem.